himax25/Puzzler/README.md

 This is 4th project for Udacity’s VR Nanodegree.
 This project is to learn and demonstrate how a VR developer to design a mobile game and focusing on the user experience by Puzzler Starter Project.
 To achieve such goal, having applied user's feedback for UI design frequently based on Lean development methodology.
 ![screenshut](https://github.com/himax25/Puzzler_VR_project/blob/master/VR_PIC1.png)

-## Puzzler: Catching up the sequence pattern of Dungeon Orbs
+## Puzzler: Catching up the pattern of the sequence with Dungeon Orbs
 This is a Puzzler that is a sort of the children’s game Simon Says.
 The player should figure out the sequence pattern of Dungeon Orbs’ blinking in order to escape from the dungeon.
 ![youtubelink](https://github.com/himax25/Puzzler_VR_project/blob/master/VR_PIC8.JPG) **Click the URL to see the recording video.**(https://youtu.be/PBp2jI9z7b4)
 The player could play the Puzzle game again after exiting the dungeon by pressing Restart button.